top of page

 Also worth a shout is Pantelis, down beside the yachts.
 You’ll need to book before those yachties nab all the tables.

-E-mail me and I might tell you.
+E-mail me and I might tip you off.

 But not before securing my own booking!